ghosts012/Hybrid-Healthcare-Advisory-System/README.md

 ### Key Technical Milestones
 * Clinical RAG Architecture (The "Advisory" Layer)
-We have successfully implemented the final tier of the hybrid system, transforming raw numerical data into structured clinical reports.
+I have successfully implemented the final tier of the hybrid system, transforming raw numerical data into structured clinical reports.

 * Vector Knowledge Base: Developed a local knowledge store using FAISS (Facebook AI Similarity Search).
 The system indexes clinical guidelines from specialized PDF literature to ensure all advice is grounded in peer-reviewed protocols.